HumanSignal/label-studio/docs/source/guide/tasks.md

 ### Import HTML data

 You can import `HyperText` data in HTML-formatted files and annotate them in Label Studio.
-When you directly import HTML files, the content is minified the content is minified by compressing the text, removing whitespace and other nonfunctional data in the HTML code.
+When you directly import HTML files, the content is minified by compressing the text, removing whitespace and other nonfunctional data in the HTML code.
 Annotations that you create are applied to the minified version of the HTML.

 If you want to label HTML files without minifying the data, you can do one of the following:
 - Import the HTML files as BLOB storage from [external cloud storage such as Amazon S3 or Google Cloud Storage](storage.html).